-The target audience for this course are masters' students in management or in economics with a strong interest in connecting microeconomic theory with business practices.
-To learn effectively from this course, students must have passed an undergraduate course in microeconomics, game theory or introductory industrial organization.
-Specifically, the course makes use of basic tools in game theory (Nash equilibrium, backward induction) and basic calculus (the "first-order approach" to maximization).
+The target audience for this course are masters' students in management or in economics with a strong interest in connecting rigorous microeconomic reasoning with business practices.
+To learn effectively from this course, students must have passed an intermediate undergraduate course in microeconomics (such as HSGs compulsory Micro II), game theory, or introductory industrial organization.
+Specifically, the course makes use of basic tools in game theory (Nash equilibrium, backward induction), basic calculus and algebra (the "first order approach" to maximization, solving systems of equations), and rudimentary probability theory (such as: what is the probability that a random variable with is evenly distributed over [0,1] exceeds 0.7?).